Golf: Rahm romps to Irish Open title

 His effort is a new tournament record and three strokes less than the previous mark that stood for 42 years.

+But that was after Rahm was deemed not to have breached the rules in remarking his ball on the sixth green after first moving his marker out of the line of playing partner Daniel Im.

-Rahm was met by a rules official after an incident on the sixth green, but under new rules introduced after the controversy following the much-publicised Lexi Thompson penalty at the women's ANA Inspiration in April, was afforded a new benefit of the doubt.
+Under new rules introduced after the controversy following the much-publicised penalty for Lexi Thompson at the women's ANA Inspiration in April, he was afforded the benefit of the doubt.

+"I thought I had put my ball back in the same spot," he said.

+"When Andy (McFee, Tour Chief Referee) came back and explained to me what happened, I said I normally mark my ball on the side in that circumstance and I thought I put it back on the same spot.

+"That makes two for two wins shooting a final round 65," said Rahm, referring to his same winning score at Torrey Pines in February, when he also carded two eagles, including one on the 72nd green to win.

+"But then it is a very different tournament here for me.
+I have been saying I have not played my best golf, and today, for 15 holes, I played my best golf I can ever play on the golf course with the weather we had."

-Scotland's Richie Ramsay (65) and England's Matthew Southgate (66) shared second place on 18 under.
+Scotland's Richie Ramsay and England's Matthew Southgate shared second place at 18 under to secure spots for the British Open, which starts on Jul 20.

+And joining the duo at Royal Birkdale will be New Zealand's Ryan Fox, who finished in a four-way tie for fourth with Scot David Drysdale, who shot a new course record 63, England's Justin Rose and American Im.

+However with Rose already qualified, Fox secured the third and final spot by virtue of his higher world ranking.